-The Company recognizes the costs associated with developing a website in accordance with ACS Topic 350-40 (prior authoritative literature: the American Institute of Certified Public Accountants ("AICPA") Statement of Position ("SOP") No. 98-1, "Accounting for the Costs of Computer Software Developed or Obtained for Internal Use").
+The Company recognizes the costs associated with developing a website in accordance with ACS Topic 350-40 (prior authoritative literature: the AICPA SOP No. 98-1, "Accounting for the Costs of Computer Software Developed or Obtained for Internal Use").
 Relating to website development costs, the Company follows the guidance pursuant to ASC Topic 350-50 (prior authoritative literature: Emerging Issues Task Force (EITF) No. 00-2, "Accounting for Website Development Costs").